Dog Age Calculator

 Practical Examples

-Example 1 – Young small dog: A 2-year-old small dog (under 25 lbs) would be equivalent to 15 + 9 = 24 human years, putting them in the "young adult" life stage.
-At this age, they still have plenty of energy for training and play, and their nutritional needs should support their active lifestyle.
+Example 1 – Young small dog (Chihuahua or small terrier mix): A 2-year-old small dog (under 25 lbs) would be equivalent to 15 + 9 = 24 human years, placing them squarely in the "young adult" life stage.
+At this equivalent age, they're at peak physical ability and should have plenty of energy for training sessions, play, and exploration.
+Their nutrition should support an active metabolism with high-quality protein for muscle maintenance.
+This is an ideal time for advanced training and building social skills.
+They should still be getting annual veterinary check-ups, and you can expect them to live approximately 13 years on average, making them roughly 56 years old in human terms at end of life.

 Frequently Asked Questions